prGmtc/RxJSKoans/readme.md

 [RxJSKoans] $ npm test
 ```

+The tests will run continuously as you change the code, so you will get immediate feedback on your changes.

 ## Red, Green, Refactor ##

 In test-driven development (TDD) the mantra has always been red: write a failing test and run it, green: make the test pass, and refactor: look at the code and see if you can make it any better.